brotzky/vanhack-website/readme.md

 yarn start or gulp
 ```

-You will need to setup your own local database to connect Wordpress to
+You will need to setup your own local database to connect Wordpress to.
+Also, it is recommended to symlink the build output to the theme folder of your Wordpress.

 ### Credit